-- Likelihood of transforming and advancing the future of CV and stroke science. - Potential to move your research into emerging and/or difficult areas of inquiry, being consistently at its forefront. - Ability to develop new tools and methods that support creative experimental approaches to questions, encompassing concepts or techniques from other disciplines. - Capacity to forge links between disparate disciplines. - Strong track record of collaboration with other distinguished scientists across disciplines. - Evidence of great promise for future original and innovative contributions. - Demonstrated commitment to the mission of the American Heart Association and to advancing the ideals and guiding principles through volunteer service.
+- Likelihood of transforming and advancing the future of CV and stroke science. - Potential to move your research into emerging and/or difficult areas of inquiry, being consistently at its forefront. - Ability to develop new tools and methods that support creative experimental approaches to questions, encompassing concepts or techniques from other disciplines. - · Capacity to forge links between disparate disciplines. - Strong track record of collaboration with other distinguished scientists across disciplines. - Evidence of original and innovative contributions to science - Demonstrated commitment to the mission of the AHA and to advancing the ideals and guiding principles through volunteer service.